 by Meghan Fitzgerald

 When adults act as observers, we ease up on directing kids, giving them more space to initiate their own learning through play.
 Freed from the burden of directing, we are also able to notice and learn even more about a child’s interests and capabilities, giving us new opportunities to support his or her learning.

-Finding ways to support development is pretty easy to do when you can spot schema.
-It can start with simply getting out of the way.
+To support schema, you can start with simply getting out of the way.
+Then, you can look for ways to give kids even more opportunities to engage in the schema that interest them most.
 If your child loves to spin (“rotation” schema), let him go for it, even if you fear he’ll pop his cookies.
 Better yet, if you notice he is really into spinning, invite him to roll down a hill.
 When he stirs a pot of potion outside, tell him you notice how hard he is working at stirring around and around.
-Or, flip the stroller over and marvel together at a spinning wheel.
+Or, flip a bike or stroller over and marvel together at a spinning wheel.

 The more opportunities kids have to engage in schema, the better.
-If you haven’t tried before, make a note to step back and notice schema in a child’s play, then look for ways to honor or support that schema.
+If you haven’t tried before, make a note to step back and notice schema in a child’s play, then look for ways to honor or support it.
 There is much to gain from these often unseen glimpses into the growing mind at work.
-They are right there for the spotting.
+And, luckily, they are right there for the spotting.

 DIY activities, tips, and weekly resources right in your inbox.